 Before the geothermal system was in place, the power plant provided steam to the campus for most heating and some cooling needs.
 Additionally, the plant also supplied a small percentage of campus power.
 Once the geothermal system was operational in May of 2014, the power plant's coal and wood-fired boilers were shut down and decommissioned.

 The geothermal system provides heating and cooling to the campus through hot and chilled water distribution systems.
-All electricity used on campus is now delivered by the local municipal utility.
+Today, all electricity used on campus is delivered by the local municipal utility, of which 80% is renewable wind energy.

 Due to the efficiency differences between combusting fuel to produce and distribute steam versus utilizing heat recovery chillers connected to geothermal well fields, the anticipated savings for the project was a reduction of 50% of energy consumed on the campus.
 During the first year of operation, the geothermal system reduced total energy use by 57% relative to 2009 and 60% relative to 2010.
 As the graph below clearly indicates, campus energy demand has peaked in January for the last seven fiscal years.
 In the two years following the installation of the geothermal system, the average January kBTU consumption fell to less than half of pre-geothermal levels, and total average monthly consumption has shrunk by 56%.
 2016 saw a 1% increase in campus energy efficiency due to ongoing analysis and refinement of the system.